 Device Type | device_type |

-| An integer representing the device type |
+| An integer representing the device type. |

 Predicted Viewability | viewability |

-| A Double value representing the viewability percentage |
+| A Double value representing the viewability percentage. |

 Audience | Segment |

-| A comma separated list of segment ids enclosed in double quotes Ex: “1234,89653,76542” |
+| A comma separated list of segment ids enclosed in double quotes.
+For example, “1234,89653,76542”. |

 User Day